Skmaqn–Port-la-Joye–Fort Amherst: Battle at Port-la-Joye (1745)

-The first Siege of Louisbourg by British military forces took place in May–June 1745 as part of King George's War.
+The first Siege of Louisbourg by a British expeditionary force took place in May–June 1745 as part of King George's War.
 When the French commander of Louisbourg capitulated to the invasion force composed largely of New England irregulars, this also resulted in the de facto surrender of Île Saint-Jean (present-day Prince Edward Island).

-Following the French surrender at Louisbourg, a British military detachment landed that summer at Port-la-Joye.
+Following the French surrender at Louisbourg, a force of New England troops landed that summer at Port-la-Joye.
 Under the command of Joseph de Pont Duvivier, the French garrison at that time comprised 20 soldiers.
-The French troops fled while the British force burned the community to the ground.
+The French troops fled while the New Englanders burned the community to the ground.
 Duvivier and his soldiers retreated up the Northeast River (present-day Hillsborough River), pursued by the New Englanders until the French troops received reinforcements from local Acadian settlers and the Mi'kmaq.
-The French troops and their allies were able to drive the New Englanders back to their ships; in the process, nine New Englanders were killed, wounded or made prisoner while the New Englanders took six Acadians as hostages, who were threatened with execution should the Acadians or Mi'kmaq rebel against British control.
+The French troops and their allies were able to drive the New Englanders back to their ships; in the process, nine New Englanders were killed, wounded or made prisoner while the New Englanders took six Acadians as hostages, who were threatened with execution should the Acadians or Mi'kmaq start a rebellion.

-The British forces returned to Louisbourg while Duvivier and his 20 troops left to seek refuge in Quebec.
+The New England troops returned to Louisbourg while Duvivier and his 20 troops left to seek refuge in Quebec.
 After the fall of Louisbourg, the resident French population of Île Royal (present-day Cape Breton Island) were deported to France while the Acadians of Île Saint-Jean lived under the threat of deportation for the remainder of the war.